 The use of traffic cameras helps protect drivers, passengers, pedestrians, and cyclists when they share the road with others.
 It is excellent that this safety measure is implemented across the country, but there are still times when traffic crashes still happen.
 After you are hurt in an accident, it can be tough to get back on your feet and get your life back.
 It would be best if you had an advocate when speaking with insurance companies and defense attorneys.
 It would be best not to go against these big players alone.

-The injury attorneys at Arash Law have decades of experience getting compensation for our clients.
-Our talented lawyers have collected over $200 million in compensation for our clients who suffered damages in traffic accidents.
+The injury attorneys at our trusted California accident law firm have decades of experience getting compensation for our clients.
+Our talented lawyers have collected over $400 million in compensation for our clients who suffered damages in traffic accidents.
 We are here to help you, too.
-If you have been hurt in a traffic accident, call Arash Law at 888-488-1391 or visit us online to schedule a free consultation with one of our California personal injury attorneys.
-At Arash Law, we are passionate about pursuing justice for our clients, and we are here to help you!
+If you have been hurt in a traffic accident, call our reliable law firm at 888-488-1391 or visit us online to schedule a free consultation with one of our California personal injury attorneys.
+We are passionate about pursuing justice for our clients, and we are here to help you!
 Contact us today.